Azmary413/Spotify-Advanced-SQL-Project-and-Query-Optimization/README.md

 - **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
 - **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

-## How to Run the Project
+## 🚀 How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
+Set Up: Install PostgreSQL and pgAdmin (if not installed).
-2. Set up the database schema and tables using the provided normalization structure.
+Create Schema: Build tables using the normalization structure.
-3. Insert the sample data into the respective tables.
+Insert Data: Populate tables with sample data.
-4. Execute SQL queries to solve the listed problems.
+Run Queries: Execute SQL queries to analyze and optimize.
-5. Explore query optimization techniques for large datasets.
+Optimization: Use indexing and performance review for large datasets.

 ---